-- 7. (1) Where an external forfeiture order has been registered in the High Court under paragraph 10, the High Court may, on the application of the Attorney General or a person authorised in that behalf by the Comptroller of Customs and Excise, order the forfeiture of the property specified in the external forfeiture order. - (2) Property forfeited under paragraph (1) shall be disposed of in accordance with the court's directions. - (3) The court shall not in respect of any property exercise the powers conferred by paragraphs (1) and (2) unless a reasonable opportunity has been given for persons holding any interest in the property to make representations to the court.
+- 7. (1) Where an external forfeiture order has been registered in the High Court under Article 10 of this Order, the High Court may, on the application of the Attorney General or a person authorised in that behalf by the Comptroller of Customs and Excise, order the forfeiture of the property specified in the external forfeiture order. - (2) Property forfeited under paragraph (1) above shall be disposed of in accordance with the court's directions. - (3) The court shall not in respect of any property exercise the powers conferred by paragraphs (1) and (2) above unless a reasonable opportunity has been given for persons holding any interest in the property to make representations to the court.